XRPLF/XRPL-Standards/XLS-20/README.md

 #### 1.3.2 `MintedNFTokens`

 To ensure the uniqueness of **`NFToken`** objects, this proposal introduces the `MintedNFTokens` field.
 This field is used during the **`NFTokenMint`** transaction and used to form the `NFTokenID` of the new object.
-If this field is not present the value 0 is assumed.
+If this field is not present, the value 0 is assumed.

 ### 1.3.3 `BurnedNFTokens`

 To provide a convenient way to determine how many **`NFToken`** objects issued by an account are still active (i.e., not burned), this proposal introduces the `BurnedNFTokens` field.
-If this field is not present the value 0 is assumed.
+If this field is not present, the value 0 is assumed.
 The field is incremented whenever a token issued by this account is burned.
 So this field will be present and non-zero for any account that has issued at least one token and one or more of those tokens have been burned.

 :memo: An account for which the difference between the number of minted and burned tokens, as stored in the `MintedNFTokens` and `BurnedNFTokens` fields respectively, is non-zero cannot be deleted.